 Option B: keep the quadratic factor (after completing the square) and match to the damped-sinusoid pairs:

-Decompose your quadratic-factor term as a linear combination of these two, then inverse-transform.
+Decompose the quadratic-factor term as a linear combination of these two, then inverse-transform.
 Option B usually gives cleaner real-valued answers.

 Improper rational functions

-If the numerator degree is the denominator degree, is improper, and you have to do polynomial long division first.
-The quotient is a polynomial in (which inverse-transforms to a sum of impulses and impulse derivatives), and the remainder gives a proper rational function that you can partial-fraction normally.
+If the numerator degree is the denominator degree, is improper and needs polynomial long division first.
+The quotient is a polynomial in (inverse-transforming to a sum of impulses and impulse derivatives), and the remainder is a proper rational function you partial-fraction normally.
 See Polynomial division for improper rational functions.

 What to remember

-• For complex-conjugate pairs, complete the square and match to the damped-sinusoid pairs.
+• Complex-conjugate pairs: complete the square and match to the damped-sinusoid pairs.